Daniel Pipes: Iran

 Pipes' opposition to Iran is long-standing.
 In 1980, Pipes wrote that "Iran made the transition to a post-oil economy.
 It is the only major oil exporter to abandon the heady billions and return to live by its own means."
 Pipes was critical of the Reagan administration for its role in the Iran–Contra affair, writing that "American actions also helped to legitimize other kinds of help for, and capitulation to, the Ayatollah."

 In 2010, Pipes advocated that U.S. President Barack Obama "give orders for the U.S. military to destroy Iran's nuclear-weapon capacity. ...
 The time to act is now."
 He argued that "circumstances are propitious" for the U.S. to initiate a bombing of Iran, and that "no one other than the Iranian rulers and their agents denies that the regime is rushing headlong to build a large nuclear arsenal."
 He further stated that a unilateral U.S. bombing of Iran "would require few 'boots on the ground' and entail relatively few casualties, making an attack more politically palatable."

 Pipes advocates that the U.S. support the People's Mujahedin of Iran (MEK) against the Iranian government.
 Previously listed as a terrorist group by the U.S. and the European Union, Pipes had long advocated a change in that listing.
 Pipes had described this listing as a "sop to the mullahs".
 He writes, "the MEK poses no danger to Americans or Europeans, and has not for decades.
 It does pose a danger to the malign, bellicose theocratic regime in Tehran."

 Obama's religion conspiracy

 On January 7, 2008, Pipes wrote an article for FrontPage Magazine claiming that he had "confirmed" that President Obama "practiced Islam".
 Media Matters for America responded by exposing Pipes reliance on "disputed Los Angeles Times article", whose key claims were debunked by Kim Barker in the Chicago Tribune on 25 March.

-Ben Smith, in an article on Politico, criticized Pipes for what he said were false or misleading statements about Barack Obama's religion, stating that they amounted to a "template for a faux-legitimate assault on Obama's religion" and that Daniel Pipes' work "is pretty stunning in the twists of its logic".
+Ben Smith, in an article on Politico, criticized Pipes for what he said were false or misleading statements about Barack Obama's religion, stating that they amounted to a "template for a faux-legitimate assault on Obama's religion" and that Pipes' work "is pretty stunning in the twists of its logic".